k-seth/ClanRecruiting/README.md

 For this program to function properly you will need some additional items.
 1. Node.js installed on your system (https://nodejs.org/en/)
 2. An application_id from Wargaming's developer portal here: https://developers.wargaming.net/applications/
    * This is specific to your account and should not be shared
-3. Rename "config_template.json" to "config.json"
-4. In said file, change the value of "application_id" to your id.
+3. In config_template.json, change the value of "application_id" to your id.
 Quotations are required around your id
    * Here you may also set which server you wish. "na" is default (as is the list of clans), however, "eu", "ru" or "asia" can be used
    * If you are using a server other than "na" you can find the a Clan's ID through the Wargaming developer Portal "API Reference" section